 Electrophysiological studies: Noninvasive epileptiform and nonepileptiform EEG patterns derived from scalp and depth electrodes in Projects 1, 2, and 3 will be studied.
-This analysis will be supervised by Drs.
-Duncan, Staba, and Gotman.
+Drs.
+Duncan, Staba, and Gotman will supervise this analysis.
 Studies will fall into two categories.
 Primary epileptiform biomarkers will consist of interictal spikes, bursts, spindles, slowing, seizures, and focal frequency band features (delta, gamma, theta, beta, and alpha).
 In addition, a variety of other features will be scanned using algorithms that our groups have found to be of utility in analyzing epileptiform and neurophysiologic signals (see IAC methods).
 Algorithms published for detecting this activity by our PIs and collaborative groups will be deployed to collect activity of different types, cluster this activity, and then classify the various types of epileptiform and nonepileptiform activity in automatic, unsupervised ways (see the IAC as well as the individual research projects for more detail).
 Because human EEG will be primarily scalp recorded, and animal studies will mimic these studies with epidural screw electrodes, we do not expect to see high frequency oscillations (HFOs).
 We will, however have access to a limited number of intracranial electrode recordings from patients, as well as animal data from another NINDS supported TBI study at UCLA (R01 NS33310).
 As HFOs are believed to be biomarkers of epileptogenicity81,88,89 and are also likely to be biomarkers of epileptogensis,9,10,81 we will take advantage of every opportunity to include them in our analyses.

-maging studies: Patterns of cortico-thalamic and hippocampal structure and functional connectivity will be analyzed.
+Imaging studies: Patterns of corticothalamic and hippocampal structure and functional connectivity will be analyzed.
 Studies will be performed on both humans and animals.
 Statistical parametric mapping (SPM) of voxel based morphometry (VBM), which has demonstrated differing patterns of hippocampal atrophy, as well as extensive areas of neocortical atrophy and thalamic involvement in MTLE will be used53,54,66.
 Furthermore, automated shape analysis will be used as a more sensitive measure to distinguish changes in the MRI16,71,84.
 This imaging approach can now be applied to animals at UCLA, Kuopio, and Melbourne.
 Prospective MRI studies in 300 moderate-severe TBI patients are planned (Project 3).
 The objective of this focus will be to determine if there are common areas of atrophy that exist across epilepsy conditions, which might then predict epileptogensis.
 Other neuroimaging features that have been implicated as biomarkers and will be examined with our bioinformatics platform include: 1) hippocampal T2 signal changes,35,70 2) EEG-fMRI changes,57 3) structural connectivity using diffusion tensor imaging (DTI),50,65 and 4) resting state functional connectivity MRI (fcMRI).38,39 Animal model surveys have the advantage that they can be obtained at intervals following the epileptogenic insult and can be correlated with concurrent long-term video-EEG monitoring results (e.g.,47,51).